thomasp85/ggforce/README.md

 - stat_arc_stacked for automatically calculating data for pie/donut charts
 - stat_path_dir and stat_segment_dir for calculating path and segments
 compatible with scale_direction
-- trans_power for power transformations
-- trans_radial for converting radial coordinates to cartesian
-- reverse_trans for making a reverse transformation from any trans object

 ### Contributions
 Pull and feature requests are very welcome.
 Obviously PR's will lead to faster